simongowing1/python-api-testing/README.md

 | `test_login_failure_invalid_email`| Verify a `400` response when incomplete data is provided: `email is invalid format`|
 | `test_login_failure_injection_attack`| Verify a `400` response when SQL injection attach is attempted|

-2. GET a list of users from the https://reqres.in/api/users endpoint
+2. GET a list of users from the `https://reqres.in/api/users` endpoint:

 | Test                                    | Description                                                                           |
 | --------------------------------------- | ------------------------------------------------------------------------------------- |
 | `test_get_users`    | Verify a `200` response when `/api/users` is requested from API                |
 | `test_total_users`  | Verify that number of users is greater than zero and print number of users             |

 3. GET information on a specific user